 Adding Object to Object Templates

-After save object as an object template, you can add more objects to use this template across projects.
+After saving objects as an object template, you can add more objects to use this template across projects.
 To get it done, right-click an object or a group of objects > Add to Template.
 Then, that object/group appears as an object template item in the selected object template.

 In fact, you can add any objects to object templates, except Zoom-n-Pan, Cursor Path, and Closed Caption.